 202. Starters, Laboratory Course.
-Credit, one-half hour.
+One hour a week.
 Practice, by appointment, S, 10.15-12.30, 1.30-3.30.
 Dairy Building E 132.
 Assistant Professor Jackson.
 Under the direction of the instructor the students prepare starters from various commercial cultures.
 Methods of control and the effects of different ripening temperatures are considered.

 203. Dairy Chemistry.
-Credit, one hour.
+Two hours a week.
 Lectures, T Th, 8.
-T, Dairy Building 222; Th, Stone Hall 192.
+T, Dairy Building 222, Th, Stone Hall 192.
 Mr. White.

-The elementary principles of chemistry are explained in order that the student may better understand the composition of dairy products and the chemical changes connected with and influencing dairy operation.
+The elementary principles of chemistry are explained in order that the student may better understand the composition of dairy products and the chemical changes connected with and influencing dairy operations.

 204. Feeds and Feeding.
-Credit two hours.
-Lectures M T, 9.
-Practice, M T, 10-12.
-Animal Husbandry Building C. Professor Savage and assistants.
+Four hours a week.
+Lectures, M T 9.
+Practice, M T. 10-12.
+Animal Husbandry Building C. Professor SAVAGE and assistants.

 The principles and practice of compounding rations and of feeding farm animals.

 205. Dairy Arithmetic and Bookkeeping.
-Credit, one hour.
-Practice, by appointment, M T Th or S, 1.30-4.30.
+Two hours a week.
+Practice, by appointment, M T Th S, 1.30-4.30.
 Dairy Building 119.
-Professor Ross and Mr.
+Professor Ross and Mr.-.